abbbi/nullfsvfs/README.md

 Running `depmod` is mandatory.
 Now the module can be loaded via:

 ```
- modprobe  nullfs
+ # modprobe nullfs
 ```

-To automatically load filesystem module during boot time, create a configuration file suitable for your distribution, usually located in */etc/modules-load.d*
+To automatically load the module during system boot, create a configuration file suitable for your distribution (usually located in */etc/modules-load.d*):

 ```
  # echo nullfs > /etc/modules-load.d/nullfs.conf